Mission & Goals

 In order to achieve this mission, the Office of Student Affairs will strive to do the following:

-1. Provide advice, support and pertinent information to those applying to the Texas A&M Rangel College of Pharmacy;
+1. Provide advice, support and pertinent information to those applying to the Texas A&M Irma Lerma Rangel College of Pharmacy;

-3. Introduce and familiarize new students with the Texas A&M Rangel College of Pharmacy during Pre-Orientation and Orientation programs;
+3. Introduce and familiarize new students with the Rangel College of Pharmacy during Pre-Orientation and Orientation programs;

 4. Collaborate with faculty, staff and students to provide a welcoming, engaging, and student-centered learning environment;

-Once a student is enrolled in the program, the Offices of Academic and Student Affairs collaborate to select a Faculty Advisor for each professional student pharmacist.
-Students are encouraged to meet with their advisors periodically, at least once a semester, to discuss academic, personal, career and professional goals.
+Once a student is enrolled in the program, the Offices of Academic and Student Affairs collaborate to select a faculty adviser for each professional student pharmacist.
+Students are encouraged to meet with their advisers periodically, at least once a semester, to discuss academic, personal, career and professional goals.

 - A Day in the Life of an Intern